 The effects of making pizza dough

 A standard pizza dough recipe is made up of flour, yeast, salt, sugar, and water.
 Once this dough is prepared and left to rise, the yeast ferments and grows rapidly, creating air bubbles, which gives pizza dough its light, crisp texture.
+Check out my no yeast pizza dough alternative.

 The amount of time you can store dough depends on 3 factors.